 Derivation of the InChI from an input chemical structure proceeds through three steps: 1) normalization – all input information not needed for structure identification is discarded and structure information is divided into ‘layers’; 2) canonicalization – each atom is given a label that depends only on its position in the structure; 3) serialization – a string of characters, the Identifier, is generated from the canonical labels.
 All ‘chemical’ rules are applied in the first step.

-The current version of the Identifier is 1; the current version of the InChI software is 1.04 (September 2011).
-Previously released versions 1.01 (2006), 1.02-beta (2007), 1.02-standard (2009), and 1.03 (June 2010) as well as all earlier versions, are now considered obsolete.
+The current version of the Identifier is 1; the current stable version of the InChI software is 1.04 (September 2011).
+The current beta (in-testing) version is 1.05 (Fall 2016).

 Standard and non-standard InChI

 InChI has a layered structure which allows one to represent molecular structure with a desired level of detail.
-Accordingly, the InChI software may generate different InChI strings for the same molecule, depending on the choice of a multitude of options (e.g., distinguishing or not distinguishing tautomers).
+Accordingly, the InChI Software may generate different InChI strings for the same molecule, depending on the choice of a multitude of options (e.g., distinguishing or not distinguishing tautomers).
 This flexibility, however, may be considered a drawback with respect to standardization/interoperability.
 The standard InChI which is always produced with fixed options was defined by the IUPAC InChI Subcommittee in response to these concerns.

 The standard InChI was defined to ensure interoperability/compatibility between large databases/web searching and information exchange.
-As related to its internal layered structure, standard InChI, introduced in v.1.02-standard (2009) release of InChI software, is a subset of IUPAC International Chemical Identifier v.1.
+As related to its internal layered structure, standard InChI, introduced in v.1.02-standard (2009) release of InChI Software, is a subset of IUPAC International Chemical Identifier v.1.
 The layered structure of the standard InChI conforms to the following requirements.

 Standard InChI organometallic representation does not include bonds to metal for the time being.